sergiotabanelli/proxysql/README.md

 mysql -u radmin -pradmin -h 127.0.0.1 -P26032
 ```

-We can now create the test.test table using the root MySQL user postfixed with distinct session id separated by `#` e.g. for a dummy session id `pippo1`:
+We can now create the test.test table using the root MySQL user postfixed with distinct session id separated by `#` eg for a dummy session id `pippo1`:
 ```
 mysql -u root#pippo1 -ppassword -h 127.0.0.1 -P16033 -e 'SHOW CREATE TABLE test.test\G'
 mysql: [Warning] Using a password on the command line interface can be insecure.